Massachusetts Smog Check / Emissions Test

-- Passenger cars, trucks and SUVs that are newer than 2000 year models
+- Passenger cars, trucks and SUVs that are newer than the 2000 year models

-- Medium-duty vehicles that are newer than 2008 year models
+- Medium-duty vehicles that are newer than the 2008 year models

-Note: For motorist required to get a Federal DOT inspections and a State of Massachusetts inspection, if a vehicle passes a Massachusetts vehicle emissions inspection then the vehicle automatically will meet the federal DOT inspection requirements.
-The paperwork the owner receives after their vehicle passes the emissions inspection is proof that it can met the DOT requirements.
+Note: For motorist required to get a Federal DOT inspection and a State of Massachusetts inspection, if a vehicle passes a Massachusetts vehicle emissions inspection then the vehicle automatically will meet the federal DOT inspection requirements.
+The paperwork the owner receives after their vehicle passes the emissions inspection is proof that it can meet the DOT requirements.

 Note: Vehicles manufactured prior to the 1998 model year no longer have to pass a tailpipe emissions test.
 These vehicles will fail a safety inspection if there is smoke coming from their tailpipes though.